j-red/bitbot/README.md

 * Need to implement the 'Attempt Photo Fix' functionality
 * Fine-tune bit distortion algorithm with other, more interesting methods
 * Address other various graphical bugs
+* Fix lack of icon in .exe
+* Fix missing GitHub logo in .exe

 #### venv setup: